brunch/postcss-brunch/README.md

 Add this package to your `package.json` file, then `npm install`.

 	{
-		"postcss-brunch": "0.3.x"
+		"postcss-brunch": "0.4.x"
 	}

 Or you can `npm install --save postcss-brunch`.

 ##Add plugins

 Add all plugins you want to use with PostCSS in your `package.json` file too.
-For example, here we add [Autoprefixer](https://github.com/ai/autoprefixer) and [CSS-mqpacker](https://github.com/hail2u/node-css-mqpacker).
+For example, here we add [Autoprefixer](https://github.com/ai/autoprefixer) and [CSS Wring](https://github.com/hail2u/node-csswring).

 	{
-		"postcss-brunch": "0.2.x",
+		"postcss-brunch": "0.4.x",
-		"autoprefixer": ">= 1.1",
+		"autoprefixer": "^5.1.0",
-		"css-mqpacker": "0.0.3"
+		"csswring": "^3.0.0"
 	}

+Also, use `npm install --save-dev <plugin>` to get latest version in package.json.

 Then, configure `postcss-brunch` in the `plugins` section of your `brunch-config` file, like so: